What is the course about?

-Group practical exercises in listening, singing, intervals recognition practice
+Practical exercises in listening, singing, interval practice

-Reading and writing examples of rhythm and melody.
+Reading and writing examples of rhythm and melody

 Are there any other costs?
 Is there anything I need to bring?

-All materials will be supplied by the tutor.
+Have manuscript paper, pencil and eraser.
+Other materials will be supplied by the tutor.

 When I've finished, what course can I do next?